Vote to Re-Elect Montana Justice Jim Shea

 After law school, Jim served as a law clerk to United States District Judge Paul Hatfield in Great Falls.
 Jim and his wife Kathy then moved to Portland, Oregon so Kathy could attend graduate school.
 While in Portland, Jim practiced both criminal and civil law.
 After moving back home to Montana, he continued his civil law practice until his appointment to the bench.

 Jim and his wife Kathy were married in 1989 in the same church where they first met as juniors in college.
-They have two wonderful daughters: Kate and Mo, both college students.
+They have two wonderful daughters: Kate and Mo.
 When away from work, Jim enjoys hunting, fly fishing, running marathons, and family hikes and camping trips in Glacier National Park.